sensu/sensu-docs-legacy/0.10/faq.md

 ## When I have multiple Sensu servers, which one will be the master?

 The Sensu server master is reponsible for check request publishing.
-Master election is automatic, and so is failover, no configuration is required.
+Master election is automatic, and so is failover.
+No configuration is required.

 ## How do I register a Sensu client?

-Sensu clients self-register when they start up, you do not have to maintain a list of your clients.
+Sensu clients self-register when they start up.
+You do not have to maintain a list of your clients.
 The Sensu clients must be configured correctly in order to run.

 ## Is there a configuration parameter to notify only every hour, even if the check has an interval of one minute?